University of FloridaSolutions for Your Life

 How is liability determined under CERCLA?

-CERCLA imposes strict liability, and therefore does not require a specific finding of negligence before penalties may be imposed (see the section on Strict Liability in this handbook).
-CERCLA also provides for joint and several liability which allows EPA to force a party who may be responsible for only part of the damage to pay the entire cost of cleanup.
-Joint and several liability simply means that EPA may seek to recover some or all of the cleanup costs from any party or combination of parties it finds responsible for damage (see the discussion on joint and several liability in FE783).
+CERCLA imposes strict liability and therefore does not require a specific finding of negligence before penalties may be imposed (see the section on strict liability in FE783).
+CERCLA also provides for joint and several liability, which simply means that EPA may seek to recover some or all of the cleanup costs from any party or combination of parties it finds responsible for damage.
+This allows EPA to force a party who may be responsible for only part of the damage to pay the entire cost of cleanup (see the discussion on joint and several liability in FE783).
+In addition, CERCLA has retroactive effect and applies to properties that were contaminated prior to its enactment in 1980.

 What are the defenses to liability under CERCLA?